Introducing the next generation of online communities. Read the announcement

 Superfans are the people who frequently speak positively about your brand, recommend your products, and come to your brand’s defense during times of crisis.
 Influencers are people with a large follower base that includes your target audience.

 In some cases, superfans may be influencers, but not always.
 Both are valuable for driving a brand’s message, which is why brands should use social media listening to identify these individuals.
+Identifying influencers and brand advocates is just one of the ways social media listening can help CPG companies build a better brand.

-5. Implement changes based on feedback
+6. To implement changes based on feedback

 After doing the research, it’s time to take action.
 The insights you find are only valuable if you’re actually going to take the time to implement changes that will better serve your audience.

 For example, consistently answering the same question from different customers means there is a clear information gap that should be addressed.
-You could use social media monitoring to provide a short term solution by responding to these inquiries individually, but a better solution would be utilizing social media listening to recognize the issue and suggest adding the question to a self-service resource, such as your online community.
+You could use social media monitoring to provide a short-term solution by responding to these inquiries individually.
+But a better solution would be utilizing social media listening to recognize the issue and suggest adding the question to a self-service resource, such as your online community.

 Brands can also use insights they get from social media listening to develop and revise their messaging based on the language customers use.
 If customers are frequently using keywords in relation to your brand, see if you can incorporate those keywords into messaging across channels to make it more relatable with the language your audience uses.
 While it’s important to stay true to your brand voice, your messaging should evolve over time to stay relevant to your customer personas.

-Social media monitoring vs social media listening
+Social monitoring vs. social listening bottom line

 Would you like to learn more about Khoros?